cxy1997/LISO/README.md

 LISO is also highly extensible, e.g., to JPEG compression, or avoiding steganalysis detection.

 ![Figure](liso.jpg)
+*LISO iteratively optimizing a sample image with 3 bits encoded in each pixel, achieving **zero** error in 8 steps.*

 ## Prerequisites
 - Python >= 3.6